July 7-12, 2019

 Prices: The prices below are listed per person and include meals, housing, instruction and all boat trips.
 Participants must arrange transportation to and from the Audubon dock in Bremen at the start and end of the session (see directions page).

-$1345 Osprey room - double bed, private bath, ocean view (dbl occupancy)
+$1445 Osprey Room, 2 twin beds, private full bath, ocean view (dbl occupancy)

-$1595 Helm Cabin - private cabin with bathroom, queen bed, porch, ocean view (dbl occupancy)
+$1695 The Helm cabin, private cabin with full bathroom, queen bed, deck, ocean view (dbl occupancy; option for three available)

 If the program or your preferred housing option is sold out, please add your name to the wait list.
 There are usually a few cancellations, and the first people on the wait list are almost always able to enroll.
 You can also email email@example.com or call (843) 340-8673, for updates on the wait list status.